Gauntlet173/CodingTheLaw/syllabus.md

     * two paragraphs, only one of which is included in any generated document, based on whether or not the person qualifies for legal aid
     * a date value displayed in at least two different date formats
 * Modify your interview so the document is generated and provided for download on the last screen of the interview.

+### Demonstration 4

+The demonstration for this week will introduce you to:

+* How Docassemble Decides Which Question To Ask
+* Code Blocks
+* Conditional Statements in Python
+* Using Mandatory Code Blocks To Control When and Whether Questions Are Asked

 ### Assignment 4 - Encoding Rules